sal55/langs/MLang.md/readme.md

 * Besides, there is a huge range of auxiliary things that people expect from a language these days, which are not going to get done (especially someone adverse to working with modern tools):
   * Syntax highlighting, IDE support (language servers?)
   * Tons of ready-to-use libraries
-  * Widely-tested many people over millions of lines of code
+  * Widely-tested by many people over millions of lines of code across diverse applications
   * Debugging tools or at least support
   * Tutorials and reference material attractively presented (ie. not in Github markdown!)